naman-ranka/HEAL_AI_Backend/README.md

 ## 🎯 Overview

-HEAL AI is a comprehensive healthcare financial assistant that leverages cutting-edge AI technology to help patients navigate the complex world of medical insurance.
-Built during the Devlabs Hackathon where it secured **2nd place**, this platform combines document analysis, RAG-powered chatbots, and intelligent bill checking to give users unprecedented clarity over their healthcare expenses.
+HEAL.AI is a comprehensive healthcare financial assistant that leverages cutting-edge AI technology to help patients navigate the complex world of medical insurance.
+Built during the Devlabs Hackathon where it secured **2nd place**, this platform combines advanced document analysis, RAG-powered conversational AI, and intelligent bill verification to give users unprecedented clarity and control over their healthcare expenses.

+### 🌟 Problem Statement

+**80% of medical bills contain errors** - Patients struggle to understand:
+- What part is covered by insurance?
+- What's truly owed out-of-pocket?
+- Are there errors or duplicate charges?
+- How to dispute billing discrepancies?

+Navigating medical billing and health insurance is confusing and stressful for most patients, leading to overpayment and financial stress.

 ### 🌟 Key Features

-- **📄 Insurance Policy Analysis** - Upload insurance cards or policy documents to automatically extract key information including deductibles, out-of-pocket maximums, copays, and coverage details
+- **📄 AI-Powered Insurance Analysis** - Upload insurance cards or policy documents to automatically extract deductibles, out-of-pocket maximums, copays, and comprehensive coverage details
-- **💰 Medical Bill Checker** - Analyze medical bills against your insurance policy to identify billing errors, coverage discrepancies, and potential disputes
+- **💰 Smart Medical Bill Checker** - Analyze medical bills against your insurance policy to identify billing errors, coverage discrepancies, and potential disputes with detailed financial breakdowns
-- **🤖 RAG-Powered Chatbot** - Ask natural language questions about your insurance policy and get accurate, source-attributed answers
+- **🤖 RAG-Powered Conversational AI** - Ask natural language questions about your insurance policy and get accurate, source-attributed answers through an intuitive chat interface
-- **📧 Dispute Generation** - Automatically generate FDCPA-compliant dispute emails for billing errors
+- **📧 Automated Dispute Generation** - Generate FDCPA-compliant dispute emails for billing errors with professional templates
-- **🔍 Semantic Search** - Advanced vector-based search across your policy documents
+- **🔍 Advanced Semantic Search** - Vector-based search across your policy documents with confidence scoring
+- **📊 Comprehensive Dashboard** - Modern, responsive interface with insurance summaries, bill history, and emergency QR codes
-- **📊 Session Management** - Persistent chat sessions with full conversation history
+- **💬 Persistent Chat Sessions** - Full conversation history with context-aware responses
+- **🏥 Emergency QR Code** - Instant access to critical medical information for emergency situations

 ---